Would you believe me if I told you that one year from today you could be unlocking the door to your first home?

 - Camping Equipment

-The larger the down payment the lower the monthly payment will be.
+Of course, the larger the down payment the lower the monthly payment will be, so don’t limit savings anywhere along the way.

 You’ll have to work for it, but adding more income each week makes a $15k down payment or even $20k realistic.

-Given the same budget cuts, you would only need an extra $115 per week to make a $15k down payment.
-Better yet, a $20k down payment could get you to the 20% lenders are looking for on a $100k starter home and the optimal interest rate.
-Again, with the same budgeting, that would require an extra $211/week.
+Given the same budget cuts, you would only need an extra $118 per week to make a $20k down payment.
+If you don’t mind starting a little smaller, a $20k down payment could get you to the 20% lenders are looking for on a $100k starter home and the optimal interest rate.

 Bar tending or waiting tables on the weekend could bring in the extra couple hundred dollars you need.
 If that isn’t your speed, there are several ways to make money on your own.